the3deer/android-3D-model-viewer/README.md

 Demo
 ====

-Checkout this to see the features of the application: https://www.youtube.com/watch?v=PV92DKohXXk
+Checkout this to see the features of the application (old video): https://www.youtube.com/watch?v=PV92DKohXXk

 Android Market